 Research shows that first generation knowledge management tools are based on knowledge being defined as explicit, with information portals leading to information supporting business processes.
-In second generation systems, Tzortzaki & Mihiotis, note that knowledge becomes dynamic as it constantly moves within organization the using four processes: socialization, externalization, combination and internalization.
+In second generation systems, Tzortzaki & Mihiotis, note that knowledge becomes dynamic as it constantly moves within the organization using four socialization, externalization, processes: combination and internalization.
 They further suggest that a third generation of KM systems is based on an emerging definition of knowledge as heuristic, or tacit, which requires the use and diffusion of this knowledge to be based on social processes (Tzortzaki & Mihiotis, 2014).

-traditional development The approaches generally offered for information systems (but not explicitly called for in KMS development) is to match information systems with the organizational tasks to be supported or automated, thus ensuring usage and directly tying systems to organizational benefits and a ROI (Kankanhalli, Tan & Wei, 2005a, 2005b).
-The theory of task/technology fit (TTF) (Goodhue & Thompson, 1995) is a frequently followed approach that postulates that the use of technology is governed by establishing a match of equivalent fit between technology features and the demands of the user's task.
+The traditional development approaches generally offered for information systems (but not explicitly called for in KMS development) is match information systems with the to organizational tasks to be supported or automated, thus ensuring usage and directly tying systems to organizational benefits and a ROI (Kankanhalli, Tan & Wei, 2005a, 2005b). theory of task/technology fit (TTF) The (Goodhue & Thompson, 1995) is a frequently followed approach that postulates that the use of technology is governed by establishing a match of equivalent fit between technology features and the demands of the user's task.
 It is founded upon the arguments that experienced users will rationally select tools and activities is they can accomplish their work with the greatest net benefit.
 A variety of technology utilization and adoption studies have been used to support this theory in various functional areas including accounting system adoption (Benford & Hunton, 2000), broad workplace use (Dishaw & Strong, 1999), online consumer shopping (Klopping & McKinney, 2004), and knowledge search repository usage for knowledge seeking (Kankanhalli, Tan & Wei, 2005a).

 The methodology to build a KMS is described some 15 years ago by Tiwana, who sought to provide a methodology and instructional guide for constructing an enterprise KMS.
 This work describes hands-on techniques and tools for making a KMS, using existing intranets, data warehouses, and current project management approaches.
 A 10-step plan provides checklists to locate and audit the tacit knowledge you already have and maximize ROI from a KMS.
 It also identifies some of the limiting factors such as excessive formalization and overreliance on technology, and supporting master prototyping, and staffing with a Chief Knowledge Officer (Tiwana, 2004).
-However, the limitations previously noted do not go quite far enough in previously noted do not go quite far enough in explaining why KMS are difficulty to construct.
+However, the limitations previously noted do not go quite far enough in explaining why KMS are difficulty to construct.
 They do not explain the limiting and restrictive role of roles of technology in the development processes.